Probabilistic Representation of Weak Solutions of Partial Differential Equations with Polynomial Growth Coefficients: The main results

 In Sections 3-5, by making use of truncated BSDEs, we first deal with BSDE (\ref{t}).
-To prove BSDE (\ref{t}) has a unique solution, we use the Alaoglu lemma to derive a weak convergence sequence in Section 3 and further use the equivalence of norm principle and Rellich-Kondrachov Compactness Theorem to get a strong convergence sequence in Section 4.
+To prove BSDE (\ref{t}) has a unique solution, we use the Alaoglu lemma to derive a weakly convergent sequence in Section 3 and further use the equivalence of norm principle and Rellich-Kondrachov Compactness Theorem to get a strongly convergent sequence in Section 4.
 Then we complete the proofs of Theorem \ref{21} in Section 5 and consider the corresponding PDE (\ref{z}) to obtain Theorem \ref{20} in Section 6 which gives the probabilistic representation to the weak solution of PDE (\ref{z}).

 \begin{rmk} Let $u$ be the weak solution of PDE (\ref{z}) with coefficient $f\big(x,u,(\sigma^*\nabla u)\big)$ which is independent of $t$, we can see easily that $v(t)\triangleq u(T-t)$ is the unique weak solution of PDE (\ref{1jan2009}). \end{rmk}